graninas/software-engeneering-python/README.md

   - Game is controlled by text commands.
   - Initially, the player can't see the labyrinth.
 The player should explore the labyrinth on its own.
 * User commands:
-  - Starting a new game with a predefined labyrinth size: "start <labirynth_size>".
+  - Starting a new game with a predefined labyrinth size: "start <labyrinth_size>".
 Labyrinth size should be not less 4 and not bigger 10.
   - Quiting the current game: "quit" (without saving).
   - Quiting the current game with saving: "save <file_name>" (the game should be saved into a text file).
 * On the start, labyrinth should be randomly generated.
   - Labyrinth consists of cells.
-  - A wall can be built between any two neighbouring cells.
+  - A wall can be built between any two neighbour cells.
   - An outside wall is called monolith.
   - There should be no inaccessible cells.
   - There should be one exit randomly dislocated in the monolith wall.